Recent Posts

 Rendered by Chad Krouse, 2025

 The exact same issue occurs with the coat of arms of Emmanuel Episcopal Church in Southern Pines, NC.
-The arms on the left can be found on one of the stained glass windows of the church as well as the processional banner.
-Yet, the arms on the right are used in wordmarks identifying the parish.
+The arms on the left can be found in one of the stained glass windows of the church, in addition to a processional banner actively used!
+I believe the stained glass version includes the Blessed Virgin Mary and Christ child in pale.
+Yet, the arms on the right are used in marketing word marks to identify the parish.
 I believe the flowers are dogwood flowers--the official flower of the State of North Carolina.
 However, without a blazon, its anyones guess.
 Still, nice arms.